Easy and Mindful Care for Longevity

-When people buy cashmere garments from us, we believe that it should last for years and easily cared for.
-Inspired by this ethos we ensure that our cashmere garments are machine washable.
+Slowing down production and consumption requires garments made to last in design, quality and easily cared for.
+Inspired by this ethos we ensure that our cashmere garments are machine washable if required.
 One major benefit of cashmere is its adaptability to temperature due to the high moisture content in the fibre.
-After a repeated wear of a cashmere garment often a simple airing over night will give the desired refresh.
+However, after the repeated wear of a cashmere garment a simple airing over night will give the desired refresh.
 When a wash is needed, a short cycle in the wool program using wool detergent and air dry is the easy care requirement for our garments.

 MACHINE WASH CASHMERE